kovidgoyal/calibre/manual/edit.rst

 it from favorites.
 Finally, you can re-arrange the order of characters in favorites by clicking the :guilabel:`Re-arrange favorties` button and then drag and dropping the characters in favorites around.

+You can also directly type in special characters using the keyboard.
+To do this, you type the unicode code for the character (in hexadecimal) and then press the :guilabel:`Alt+X` key which will convert the previously typed code into the corresponding character.
+For example, to type ÿ you would type ff and then Alt+X. To type a non-breaking space you would use a0 and then :guilabel:`Alt+X`, to type the horizontal ellipsis you would use 2026 and :guilabel:`Alt+X` and so on.

 The code inspector view
 ^^^^^^^^^^^^^^^^^^^^^^^^^^